Anyoj2/Cis129_projects/README.md

 # Cis129_projects
-Anyoj's cis messy codes
-#First time at coding and using an eviroment like this
+Anyoj's cis messy codes.
+First time at coding and using an eviroment like this